 Conclusion

-To further explore the impact and legacy of these pivotal figures, consider visiting the Gettysburg National Military Park, delving into historical biographies, or joining a Civil War discussion group.
-Understanding their contributions will not only enrich your knowledge of this decisive battle but also provide valuable insights into leadership, strategy, and the human spirit in times of conflict.
+To further explore the impact and legacy of these critical figures, consider visiting the Gettysburg National Military Park, delving into historical biographies, or joining a Civil War discussion group.
+Understanding their contributions will not only enrich your knowledge of this decisive battle but also provide valuable insights into leadership, strategy, and the human spirit in times of conflict Worth keeping that in mind..